 - The “Evolutionary Approaches to Sustainability” standing WG of CES

 - 4 new competitively funded WGs as proposed by applicants

 5 Applied (2-day international) Workshops including academic and non-academic delegates (organised by the applied working groups with CES support).

 1 Capstone Conference featuring the research and findings of all research projects and applied working groups funded (following the 2024 CES conference in Durham, UK).

 3 co-produced Capacity Building Courses (expected to take place in Ethiopia, Colombia, and Thailand).

 Diverse Public Engagement and Outreach activities.

 The deadline for the first (outline) stage of the funding competition is now extended to midnight Wednesday 5th January 2022 (UK time).
 Funded awards are expected to begin in December 2022-January 2023.
-Although the exact deadlines cannot be finalized at this point, further information regarding funding particulars and how to apply is available.
+Further information regarding funding particulars and how to apply is available.

 Guidance & Assistance

 Below you will find a video of a workshop where Rachel Kendal presents the funding scheme, different call areas, the diversity priorities as well as the application and review process, plus hints and tips.